anderthetable/CashScriptDocs/Sdk/Instantiation.md

 ## Creating a Contract

 The ``Contract`` class is used to represent a CashScript contract in a JavaScript object.
 These objects can be used to retrieve information such as the contract's address and balance.
-They can also be used to interact with the contract by calling the contract's functions.
+Contract objects can be used to interact with the contract by generating an ``Unlocker`` by calling the contract's unlocker functions.

 ### Constructor